RoyalIcing/RoyalIcing/2023/web-app-vs-site-vs-hybrid.md

 - HTML `<body>` _must_ be server rendered to provide to search engine crawlers and read-later services.
 - This means that everything can be read with JavaScript turned off.
 - HTML `<body>` _must_ have Aria landmarks, such as `main`, `nav`, `banner`, `form`, `search`.
-- If the route is valid, then the HTTP status must be 2xx.
+- If the subroute is invalid (e.g. article not found), then the HTTP status must be 4xx.
 - `LCP`: The largest content should load within 4 seconds on slow 4G.

 ## Web app: primarily for interacting